- - Please visit: Wichita Band Instrument Co. - -

 A subtle point often neglected in the study of attacks is that of the air stream must follow immediately to sustain the tone.
 Even the slightest, physically almost imperceptible delay, will cause a ‘poppy’ attach, or one with a slight ‘bubble’ on it.
 The cleanest attacks will be those that have a full stream of air to back them up.
 This means that the air must be ready to go.

 Milan Yancich was in an interesting position in relation to the discussion of tonguing.
 He had performed with Farkas in the Chicago symphony and respected him greatly.
-They were even associated as business partners with Wind Music, Inc. However, Yancich recognized clearly that the approach presented so forcefully as correct by Farkas was not the only correct approach to tonguing on the horn.
+They were even associated as business partners with Wind Music, Inc. However, Yancich recognized clearly that the approach presented as correct by Farkas was not the only correct approach to tonguing on the horn.
 He begins his discussion of the topic in A Practical Guide to French Horn Playing as follows.

 There is a great deal of argument concerning the use of the tongue in brass playing.
 Having been taught to tongue behind my teeth in my early years on the horn and later to tongue between the teeth, I have concluded from both experiences that there is no one-and-only way to articulate.
 Tonguing is an individual matter depending on the formation of the teeth and jaw.
 The tongue, its thickness and length, the size of the oral cavity, the bite of the teeth, all these contribute to articulating with the tongue.
 I usually instruct my beginning students to tongue slightly between the teeth.